When is this year’s Bungo In The Back Lanes?

 It doesn’t cost anything.
 However, BitBL takes lots of organisation by volunteers (you may have been involved!) and incurs a range of costs.
 We are very grateful for core grant support from Glasgow City Council to meet costs like insurance without which the event could not run.
 There are other costs though we need to meet and we also aim to raise some money to enable the Strathbungo Society to keep going and run other events during the year.

-We therefore ask stallholders, except for children or charities, to contribute 10% of their earnings on the day as a donation to the Strathbungo Society.
+We therefore ask stallholders, except children or charities, to contribute 10% of their earnings on the day as a donation to the Strathbungo Society.
 Stewards will issue an envelope for donations to all stallholders which they will collect at the end of the afternoon, or they can be returned to the Strathbungo Society – receipts will be issued on request.
 The Strathbungo Society is a registered charity: SCO38276.

 I don’t have a back garden on a lane, can I set up a table?